 was NEO of the Company at any time within the period beginning three years prior to the date of their proposed appointment or election as a Director,

-(each a disqualifying position) may not, subject to clause 14.3(c)14.2(c), hold office as a Director.
+(each a disqualifying position) may not, subject to clause 14.2(c), hold office as a Director.

 A Director who accepts a disqualifying position must notify the other Directors of that fact immediately and is deemed to have vacated office as a Director.